-Can be confused with northwest native American mannagrass (Glyceria grandis), but G. grandis is shorter (up to 5 feet tall), has drooping infloresence branches, and smooth sheaths at the base of the infloresence brances (G. maxima has rough sheaths).
+Can be confused with northwest native American mannagrass (Glyceria grandis), but G. grandis is shorter (up to 5 feet tall), has drooping infloresence branches, and smooth sheaths at the base of the infloresence branches (G. maxima has rough sheaths).

 Habitat and impact

 Reed sweetgrass (Glyceria maxima) grows in wet areas, from the shoreline edge to fairly deep water (up to 6 feet deep).
 It can be found along the margins of streams, rivers, lakes, and wetlands.
 In deep water it can form floating mats attached to the bank.
 The dense root system and large size of the plants enable it to out-compete other wetland plants.
 Once established, reed sweetgrass can completely dominate a wetland to the exclusion of all other vegetation.
 Monotypic stands of reed sweetgrass reduce plant diversity.
-This grass is an inferior food and nesting source for watefowl compared with the species it displaces and it also changes the macroinvertabrate community structure, which can impact the food chain for fish and wildlife.
+This grass is an inferior food and nesting source for waterfowl compared with the species it displaces and it also changes the macro-invertebrate community structure, which can impact the food chain for fish and wildlife.
 Dense rhizomes accumulate sediment faster than native species and this can clog up small streams and drainages.